Willson Contreras Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.07 team ERA that ranks 13th across all MLB pitching staffs.
+- The Marlins have the 15th-ranked team ERA across all league pitching staffs (4.13).

-- Marlins pitchers combine to rank 12th in baseball in home runs allowed (92 total, 1.1 per game).
+- The Marlins rank 12th in baseball in home runs given up (94 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.